Metrication in the United Kingdom: Other sectors

 Grid square TF.
 The map shows The Wash and adjoining areas.
 The grid square itself has sides of 100 km; the smaller squares shown on the map each have sides of 10 km.

 Before the Hodgson Committee, the metrication process was already in operation.
-One example was the Ordnance Survey, the national mapping agency for Great Britain, which initiated the Retriangulation of Great Britain in 1936, using metric measures.
-A metric National Grid was used as the basis for maps published by the Ordnance Survey from World War II onwards; War Office maps had had a metric grid since 1920.
+A metric National Grid was used as the basis for maps published by the Ordnance Survey, the national mapping agency for Great Britain, from World War II onwards; War Office maps had had a metric grid since 1920.
 The Ordnance Survey decided on full metrication in 1964.
-The one inch to the mile (1:63,360) range of maps started being replaced with the 1:50000 range in 1969.
-The metrication of Admiralty Charts began in 1967 as part of a modernisation programme.
-As of 2020, road and street maps with primary scales in miles per inch are being marketed under the A-Z brand.
+The one inch to the mile (1:63,360) range of maps started being replaced with the 1:50,000 range in 1969.
+Admiralty tide tables were to be published in metres, and Admiralty charts were being redrawn in metric units as they came up for revision.
+As of 2021, road and street maps with primary scales in miles per inch were being marketed under the A-Z brand.

 Another example was the Met Office, which began publishing temperatures in both Celsius and Fahrenheit in 1962 and stopped using Fahrenheit in their official reports in 1970.

 Many other sectors metricated their operations in the late 1960s or early 1970s.
 This was not visible to the general public, though the financial pages of newspapers displayed metric prices, e.g. in the principal London commodity markets (the London Metal Exchange, and the various agricultural markets, but not the oil industry).